uviclibraries/rstudio/ggplot2-data.md

     ‘factor2name’ is the second variable’s column name.
   - setting the parameter of `geom_bar()` to `position="stack"`

-For this task, use `company_location` as the second variable that will chop the bars into sections.
+For this task, use `company_location` as the second variable that will chop the bars of the most common bean types into sections.

 {::options parse_block_html='true' /}
 <details>